Princeton-Penn-Vents/princeton-penn-flowmeter/README.md

 python3 ./device_loop.py —-file test.out
 ```

-This will start printing temperature settings every second to the screen - will thermalize at 40C with the temperature servo,
+This will start printing temperature settings every second to the screen - will
-and it will be recording pressure (in ADC counts from 0 to 4095) and flow rate (signed integer 0 to 32,767) and the time in milliseconds (with a precision of microseconds).
-The RPi4 does not operate a clock when powered down, but rather begins from where it left off when shutdown.
+thermalize at 40C with the temperature servo, and it will be recording pressure
+(in ADC counts from 0 to 4095) and flow rate (signed integer 0 to 32,767) and
+the time in milliseconds (with a precision of microseconds).
+The RPi4 does not
+operate a clock when powered down, but rather begins from where it left off
+when shutdown.

 You can `^C` at any time and look at the data.
 This will print it to the screen:

 ```bash
 cat test0000.out
 ```

-where the 0000 will increment every time the process is restarted through a local directory scan.
+where the 0000 will increment every time the process is restarted through a
-Logging of data is by default in ./device_log/
+local directory scan.
+Logging of data is by default in `./device_log/`.

-Operation of the LCD display and rotary and to serve data to the nurseguii from the device_loop, one can run locally:
+Operation of the LCD display and rotary and to serve data to the nurseguii from
+the device_loop, one can run locally:

 ```
 cd princeton-penn-flowmeter
 python3 ./patient_loop.py
 ```

 The local IP address of eth0 can be found using ifconfig.
-A remote nurse station can receive the data from the patient_loop by starting:
+A remote nurse
+station can receive the data from the `patient_loop` by starting:

 ```
 cd princeton-penn-flowmeter